terranblake/droid-pkvm/README.md

 After experimenting with Android pKVM instances, we've observed several key findings:

+- **Host Device VPN**: If you intend to use a pKVM on your phone, or a device where a VPN connection is required, you will likely encounter issues.
+During testing we consistently encountered issues where the host being connected to a VPN, even if the VM itself wasn't, would prevent Linux Terminal from booting.
+This is the reason for the tunnel being initiated from within the VM.

 - **VM Stability**: The VM stability can be inconsistent.
 Occasionally, the Android OS unmounts the VM filesystem and refuses to remount it.
 This requires resetting the "Linux Terminal" app, erasing the entire OS.
 This repository mitigates this issue by providing a quick bootstrap process.

 - **Host Performance**: Host devices operate normally while the VM is running, with no unintended restarts.
 Testing was primarily done on a Pixel Tablet.
 Storage remains contained within the VM unless external mount points are explicitly defined.